 Example:

-A west-facing living room feels warm and inviting during afternoon tours, while a similar home feels flatter and less engaging.
+A west-facing living room in Echo Ridge feels warm and inviting during a 3 p.m.
+Saturday showing, while a comparable home on the same street feels flatter because its main living space faces north.

 Takeaway: